Michael L. Forte

 - Risk Insurance Management Society, Executive Board Member

-- Florida Defense Lawyers Association, Trial Advocate Quarterly Editorial Board Member
+- Florida Defense Lawyers Association, Trial Advocate Quarterly Chair of Editorial Board

 - The Florida Bar

-- Thirteenth Circuit Unlicensed Practice of Law Committee A, Chairperson
+- Thirteenth Circuit Unlicensed Practice of Law Committee A, Past Chairperson

 - Small Claims Rules Committee, Past Member